 Pros

-• 57-degree grip angle measurably reduces forearm muscle strain compared to flat mice
+• 57-degree grip angle measurably reduces forearm muscle strain vs. flat mice

-• Endorsed by physiotherapists for wrist and forearm RSI recovery
+• Regularly recommended by physiotherapists for wrist and forearm RSI recovery

-• Multi-device (2 connections) works seamlessly for mixed gaming/office setups
+• Two-device connectivity works well for mixed gaming/office setups

 • Up to 4 months battery life on a charge